2018 Donegal Senior Football Championship

 The 2018 Donegal Senior Football Championship was the 96th official edition of Donegal GAA's premier Gaelic football tournament for senior graded clubs in County Donegal.
-Sixteen teams compete with the winner representing Donegal in the Ulster Senior Club Football Championship.
-The championship begins with four groups of four and continues with a knock-out format.
+Sixteen teams competed, with the winner representing Donegal in the Ulster Senior Club Football Championship.
+The championship began with four groups of four, and continued with a knock-out format.
 The draws were made on 24 March 2018.

-Kilcar were the defending champions after they defeated Naomh Conaill of Glenties 0-7 to 0-4 in the 2017 final.
+The defending champion was Cill Chartha, which defeated Naomh Conaill by a scoreline of 0–7 to 0–4 in the 2017 final.
 However, the club had to play the competition without two of its county stars, Patrick McBrearty and Ryan McHugh.
 On 26 September 2018, it was announced that McHugh had accepted medical advice and would be sidelined for the remainder of the year due to concussion.
 His injury came while playing for his club in a challenge match against Dublin champions St Vincents in Cavan in late August 2018 — he received a blow to the head during that match.
 Concussion had also caused McHugh to spend six weeks on the sideline following a 2018 National Football League game (against Kildare or Tyrone depending on which report you read) earlier that year.
-The injury meant he could take no part in the 2018 Donegal Senior Football Championship (of which his club were the defending champions), news which was worsened when taken in the context of the earlier loss of McHugh's club and county teammate McBrearty to a cruciate ligament injury.
+The injury meant he could take no part in the 2018 Donegal SFC (of which his club was defending champion), news which was worsened when taken in the context of the earlier loss of McHugh's club and county teammate McBrearty to a cruciate ligament injury.

+This was the year Oisín Gallen made his senior club championship debut.

-This was Milford's return to the senior grade after relegation in the mid-1990s after claiming the 2017 Donegal I.F.C. title.
+This was Milford's return to the senior grade following relegation in the mid-1990s, after claiming the 2017 Donegal I.F.C. title.

-On 21 October 2018, Gaoth Dobhair claimed their 15th S.F.C. title when defeating Naomh Conaill of Glenties by 0-17 to 1-7 at MacCumhaill Park.
+On 21 October 2018, Gaoth Dobhair claimed its 15th S.F.C. title by defeating Naomh Conaill by a scoreline of 0–17 to 1–7 at MacCumhaill Park.

-Burt were relegated back to the 2019 I.F.C. after just two seasons in the top-flight when losing their Relegation Final to newly promoted Milford.
+Burt was relegated back to the 2019 I.F.C. after just two seasons in the top-flight, when losing its relegation final to newly promoted Milford.